Tuesday, November 30, 2021

 Now, a book like the Quran can be demonstrated to be false at the heart of its claims because it teaches that the Torah is valid while contradicting the Torah [1].
 This, however, has nothing to do with the often rabid stereotypes of Muslims or what Muslims themselves might say about the Quran, much less whatever ideological opponents who might misrepresent the book say.
 It has everything to do with the concepts of Islam as described in the Quran.
 If someone does not reject the Quran based on what its actual contents are and the relationship of those contents with the laws of logic and broad epistemology and metaphysics, they have only rejected it or accepted it out of some bias or assumption.
 In other words, they do not understand what Islam truly is or how to directly demonstrate what it is.

 The way many people come to believe certain things about what claims are featured in Islam is often the same way many people come to believe certain claims are a part of Christianity: they just listen to several random, vague comments about it from people who almost never cite the actual text the religion is based upon and who have perhaps never so much as had a single epistemological thought in their life that did not pale in comparison to the most basic aspects of rationalistic contemplation.
-If there are any references to the Quran or Bible involved, they are selective, unhelpful, incomplete, or held up without any attempt to explore their connection to other verses or philosophical concepts that do not depend on religious doctrine.
+If there are any references to the Quran or Bible involved, they are selective, unhelpful, incomplete, or held up without any attempt to explore their connection to other verses or to philosophical concepts that do not depend on religious doctrine.
 Honesty about a religion's true tenets is rarely found in such representations, yet even accurate claims about what ideas are a part of the religion would not be known to be accurate just because someone else claimed so.

 Thursday, November 18, 2021